 CSG (ASX:CSV) has warned shareholders that its CEO and managing director has had criminal charges filed against her by Victoria’s Independent Broad-based Anti-corruption Commission (IBAC).

-Julie-Ann Kerin was appointed as chief executive officer and managing director of CSG in 2012, replacing founding shareholder and former managing director Denis Mackenzie.
+Julie-Ann Kerin was appointed as chief executive officer and managing director of CSG in 2012, replacing a founding shareholder and former managing director -- who asked to not be named.
 Prior to her appointment as CEO, Kerin was CSG's group general manager of the company's former Technology Solutions division.

 According to a statement to shareholders, IBAC filed criminal charges in the Magistrates Court in relation to a consulting project dubbed the Learning Technologies and Quality Assurance Project (LTQAP).